YWCA DOWNTOWN KNOXVILLE

 PROJECT DESCRIPTION:

-McCarty Holsaple McCarty (MHM) led the comprehensive renovation of the historic YWCA building in downtown Knoxville, originally constructed in 1925.
-After nearly a century of continuous service, the five-story facility required a complete modernization to support the YWCA’s Jenny Boyd Keys of Hope residential program while preserving the building’s historic character and sense of dignity that has long supported its mission.
+MHM led the thoughtful renovation of the historic YWCA building in downtown Knoxville, a cherished community landmark originally constructed in 1925.
+Woven into the fabric of downtown for over a century, the building has long served as a symbol of refuge, opportunity, and support for generations of women.
+After decades of continuous use, the five-story facility required comprehensive modernization to continue supporting the YWCA’s Jenny Boyd Keys of Hope residential program while preserving its historic character and civic presence.

-The once-in-a-century project included the full renovation of the 43,200 SF structure, addressing significant structural deterioration while introducing new mechanical, plumbing, fire protection, electrical, lighting, IT, and security systems throughout the building.
-Exterior restoration included extensive masonry repair and tuck-pointing, historically accurate replacement windows, restoration of the original entry doors and pediment, and reconstruction of deteriorated exterior stairs in accordance with the Secretary of the Interior’s Standards for Rehabilitation.
+The once-in-a-generation renovation of the 43,200 SF structure carefully balanced preservation with transformation, integrating new mechanical, plumbing, fire protection, electrical, lighting, IT, life-safety, and security systems throughout.
+Exterior restoration included extensive masonry repair and tuck-pointing, historically appropriate replacement windows, restoration of the original entry doors and pediment, and reconstruction of the deteriorated gracefully curving staircase along Walnut Street in accordance with the Secretary of the Interior’s Standards for Rehabilitation.